rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

   f.
 Pause nodes
   g.
 Unresponsive connections
 2. Guarantee of delivery related failures:
   a.
-Consumer fail while processing a message
+Consumer fails to process a message
   b.
 Connection drops while processing a message
   c.
 Consumer receives a *Poison message*
   d.
-Producer fail to send a message (due to connection/channel errors)
+Producer fails to send a message (due to connection/channel errors)
   e.
 Broker nacks a message (i.e. sent message does not get delivered)
   f.
 Broker returns a message (i.e. sent message does not get delivered)
   g.
 Broker blocks producers